Message Decoder

 Is the message decoder free?

-Your first decode is free with an account.
-After that, decoding is part of Premium — up to five messages a day, alongside the rest of the Healing Toolkit: the no-contact tracker, breakup journal, and your weekly reflection letter.
+You get one free decode a week with an account.
+Beyond that, decoding is part of Premium — up to five messages a day, alongside the rest of the Healing Toolkit: the no-contact tracker, breakup journal, and your weekly reflection letter.

 Can I decode a message before I send it?